 “Belt din’t hold.”
 I held up the broken belt in one hand, and I held the tube close to my body with the other hand.

 Master Pravus ran into the other room, grabbed the paracord that I just got playing The Game the other night, and we came up with this.
 Not pretty, and we were in a rush since my tube was just dangling there so we didn’t actually finish the end that was attached to me in any kind of way, but we’ll probably keep a reasonable length around for emergencies now.
-Something we could easily tie my tube up with, that won’t unravel, but this piece we weren’t terrible concerned about.
+Something we could easily tie my tube up with, that won’t unravel, but this piece we weren’t terribly concerned about.
 I just needed something quick that we could use and this did the job.

 Rope uses in non-necessarily-kinky situations as documented on my blog… #2? ::giggles::